QuokkaStake/cosmos-node-exporter/README.md

 ## How does it work?

-It fetches some data from the local node by querying Tendermint RPC (listening on port 26657 by default), Cosmovisor binary and GitHub.
+It fetches some data from the local node by querying Tendermint RPC (listening on port 26657 by default), Cosmovisor binary and GitHub/Gitopia.

 ## How can I configure it?